 This capitalist approach to club management differs greatly from the traditional Malaysian model in which each Malaysian state operates a Football team to represent them in the medium of sport.
 Remember that it was the state-run Johor Corporation that bought Johor FC back in 1996.
 This relationship between states and Football clubs is the status-quo in Malaysia, but JDT’s move to become a financially self-sufficient business is a landmark in Malaysian Football.
 The club is alone in being able to manage its finances, commercial activities and strategy without any top-down instruction or direction, the end result being managerial efficiency and simplicity and complete investment control.

 You should recognise JDT’s strategy as something frankly far more European.
 This is very much the intention of the club.
-Club employees assure us that internal expenditures and budgeting are highly scrutinised to degrees uncommon in SE Asia, and a look around club facilities are reminiscent of the leading British club in the arena of franchising.
+Club employees assure us that internal expenditures and budgeting are highly scrutinised to degrees uncommon in South East Asia, and a look around club facilities are reminiscent of the leading British club in the arena of franchising.
 Old Trafford was the inspiration when it came to the player changing rooms and facilities.
 And the club has outsourced certain elements of player coaching to heavyweights BVB Borussia Dortmund and Valencia CF (BVB were invited to play a friendly at the Stadium Tan Sri Dato Hj Hassan).

 We acknowledge that a lot of nostalgists for Football’s yesteryears with ticket, pie and pint for £1 will read of JDT’s change of management and commercial strategy in distaste, as will Marxists and anti-capitalists, but adopting foreign practice has contributed greatly to JDT’s success, both domestically and continentally.
 And at the end of the day, we are all sports enthusiasts.
 Should we not admire JDT as the Malaysian club that took the risk to get ahead?
 You are in your right to be principled about the over-commercialisation of modern Football, but don’t take Johor Darul Ta’zim FC’s success away from them.